PaddlePaddle/PaddleCloud/doc/autoscale/experiment/README.md

 autoscaling experiment passes.

 The above graph shows the number of Nginx instances changing over time, simulating a typical online cluster usage.
-Meanwhile when auto-scaling is enabled, the PaddlePaddle job trainer pods count is changing along in a opposite trend.
+Meanwhile, when auto-scaling is enabled, the PaddlePaddle job trainer pods count is changing along in the opposite trend.

 Also when autoscaling is turned on, the cluster utilization is kept high even though the online Nginx service is scaled down.

+You might have noticed the Nginx pods count curve with autoscaling-on is not as sharp as the one with autoscaling-off, especially when Nginx is trying to increase its pods.
+This is where we still need to improve the performance of the auto-scaler.

 ##### Metrics